The Cocker Spaniel is a friendly, happy dog. Just be prepared to spend time and money on grooming to keep your dog’s coat beautiful and healthy.

-Use a gentle, high-quality dog shampoo and be sure always to rinse at least twice to make sure you remove all shampoo.
+Use a gentle, high-quality dog shampoo, and always rinse at least twice to ensure you remove all shampoo.
 Cocker Spaniels tend to have sensitive skin, and soap residue causes irritation.

-Be sure to dry your dog’s coat with a blow dryer on a low setting.
-Remember, the dogs have sensitive skin, and heat also causes irritation.
+Be sure to dry your dog’s coat with a pet dryer on a low setting.

-Since most dogs dislike having their nails cut, it’s critical to handle your puppy’s feet, so they get used to someone touching them.
+Since most dogs dislike having their nails cut, handling your puppy’s feet is critical, so they get used to someone touching them.

-Your dog will need to have their nails trimmed about once a month.
-If you walk on concrete or asphalt, that will help file your dog’s nails, but it will never eliminate the need to trim them.
+Your dog will need to have its nails trimmed about once a month.
+Walking on concrete or asphalt will help file your dog’s nails, but it will never eliminate the need to trim them.

-Before you try cutting your dog’s nails at home, get clippers and styptic powder to stop any bleeding if you cut the nail too short and clip the nail’s quick.
+Before cutting your dog’s nails at home, get clippers and styptic powder to stop bleeding if you cut the nail too short, and clip the nail’s quick.